What Is Weaning?

 You might begin by stopping the midday feeding because it's usually the smallest and most inconvenient — especially for working moms.
 Many mothers let go of the bedtime feeding last because it's still a special part of bonding.

 Some moms leave the decision of when to wean up to their child.
-Children who are eating three meals of solid food a day (plus snacks) often breastfeed less and less.
+Children who are eating 3 meals of solid food a day (plus snacks) often breastfeed less and less.
 In that case, a mom's milk will dry up from lack of demand and she'll need to pump to keep the milk flowing.
-If your child is breastfeeding less, make sure he or she is getting enough iron-fortified formula or milk.
+If your child breastfeeds less, make they get enough iron-fortified formula or milk.
 Check with the doctor about how much your child should get.

 If your baby weans before 1 year of age, or you find that you're not making enough milk, you will need to give your baby formula.
 Check with the doctor to see what formula is right for your little one.

 Weaning is easier if a child has also taken milk from another source.
-So try giving an occasional bottle of breast milk to your little one after breastfeeding is well-established.
+So after breastfeeding is well-established, try giving an occasional bottle of breast milk to your little one.
 Even if you continue breastfeeding, this can ease weaning later.
 It also lets other family members feed the baby and makes it possible to leave your child with a caregiver.

 Remember that infants over 6 months should have solid foods as well as breast milk.
 After 1 year, breast milk alone does not provide all the nutrients a growing child needs.
 So solid foods must become a regular part of the diet.

 As you start to wean, remember that your child needs time to adjust to drinking from cups.
 Be patient as your little one begins exploring the world of food.

 Here are some more ways to make this change easier:

 - Engage your child in a fun play activity or an outing during times when you would usually nurse.